wheyland80/google-cloud/README.md

 The first module in the set, Bootstap.

-The bootstrap module is the only terraform you will be running locally and provisions a bootstrap folder that will hold the terraform IAC service accounts and state files.
+The bootstrap module is the only terraform you will be running locally and provisions a bootstrap folder that will hold the terraform IAC service account and state files.

 ### 02 - Foundation